City of Chula Vista

 ALPR DATA SHARING

-CVPD ALPR data is stored in a CVPD-specific database maintained by the ALPR vendors (Vigilant LEARN/Motorola and Flock Safety) and managed by CVPD personnel.
+CVPD ALPR data is stored in a CVPD-specific database maintained by the ALPR vendors (Vigilant LEARN, Motorola, and Flock Safety) and managed by CVPD personnel.
 CVPD’s ALPR data is not visible or available to the vendor.
+The vendor cannot log onto CVPD’s database and access or view any data.
 Data sharing refers to the ability of an agency that is conducting a specific search of ALPR data to see another agency’s matching ALPR data.
 CVPD allows other CA law enforcement agencies to view CVPD ALPR matching results.
-CVPD does not share ALPR data with any agencies outside of CA, any federal agencies, or fusion centers.
+This is since all California law enforcement agencies must adhere to strict ALPR laws and must have their own enacted policies for the usage of ALPR data.
+CVPD does not share ALPR data with any agencies outside of California, any federal agencies, or fusion centers.
 Additionally, CVPD ALPR data is not shared in bulk, nor is it sold or provided to any other entity except as described above.
-Click here to view the current list of all the law enforcement agencies that we share ALPR data with, and who we receive data from.
+Click here to view the current list of all the California law enforcement agencies that we share ALPR data with, and who we receive data from.

 HOW CVPD TURNS LICENSE PLATE DATA INTO ACTIONABLE LEADS